X

 Q. What is the best way to sleep in a recliner?

 If you're sleeping on a recliner on a daily basis, you would want to make this experience as comfortable as possible.
 So start by spreading a soft bedsheet on the recliner so when you lie down, you skin touches the sheet instead of the recliner fabric or leather.
 Apart from improving your sleep experience, this will also increase the lift of your recliner upholstery.
 You can also use extra pillows to support your neck or back as needed.
-Adjust the recliner in a position that you feel most comfortable in.

 Q. Is it good for the seniors and elderly to sleep in a recliner?